parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 Metrrics (and associated targets) are often created without a discussion of why a metric had to be created in the first place.
 In this section I will explore a few common reasons organisations and leaders look to quantitative metrics.
-If you know the motive, you will be better positioned to ask if the metric is going to meet the underlying motivation.
+If you know the likely motive, you will be better positioned to ask if the metric is going to meet the underlying motivation.

-### Using Standardized Metrics to Tame Complexity
+### Taming Complexity

-One motivation is for leaders to understand and improve the performance of a complex organization.
-This can happen when (a) a new external business or technology leader has just landed in a large organization, with many functions, product, geographies, or market segments; (b) an internal leader leading one function is now leading a larger team of many functions; (c) an internal leader leading a function in a particular geography or market segment has now taken over a larger geography or multiple market segments.
+Consider these situations: (a) a new external business or technology leader has just landed in a large organization, with many functions, product, geographies, or market segments; (b) an internal leader leading one function is now leading a larger team of many functions; (c) an internal leader leading a function in a particular geography or market segment has now taken over a larger geography or multiple market segments.

 The organization will have multiple functions, geographies or market segments.
 For convenience, let's call them "business units".
 The leaders challenge is that each business unit creates different kinds of value, and has different inputs, outputs and processes.
 Sometimes business units nominally doing the same function in different geographies will work differently.
 The leader is faced with a lot of complexity.
 Understanding the unique nature of each business unit is hard work and consumes time.
+How is the leader going to measure and improve the performance of these units?
 Each unit seems to have its own language.
-At a very high level, a business unit consumes some inputs, has some internal processes, and produces some outputs.
-When faced with the diversity of inputs and outputs between business units, a leader is tempted to "standardize" them somehow to be able to compare the performance of different units and find out where they should focus their time and effort on to improve global performance.
+Even units which seem to have the same mission and function--e.g., different application development teams--seem to be speaking in tongues, when the beleaguered leader tries to fathom what they do.

-The leader may decide that standardized metrics of performance can make their job easier.
-Imposing standardization where an acceptable standard does not exist leads to problems of oversimplications and rewarding luck.
+The leader may decide that, at least for similar looking groups or teams, standardized metrics of performance can make their job easier.
+The leader finds or invents lowest common denominator inputs, activities and outputs across them.

-I will write later why standardization almost always loses valuable context that makes the metric useless.
-If you are a leader of a diverse organisation, and don't have the time or knowledge to understand each deepely, instead of imposing "standard" or uniform metrics for performance, it is preferable to rely on experience and knowledge based judgment of the leaders of each function.

-### Increasing Confindence in Low-Trust Functions
+E.g., for application development teams: number of user stories completed in a time period (or more sophisticatedly user *story points* per period, aka sprint velocity).
+Sometimes the metrics become quite abstract in a valiant effort to measure very different activities with a standardized metric.
+E.g., "value/person/month" where productivity is usually some notional dollar-value, laboriously calculated with shaky assumptions.

+*(I speak from personal experience.
+I tried to do this last year.
+It was an ignominious failure.
+The only thing I am proud of was that I acknowledged the hare-brained thing for what it was, eventually.
+I apologise to my team members who bemusedly tried to cooperate with me.)*

+Standardization of metrics almost always loses valuable local context and encourages measuring everyone with the same yardstick when their circumstances may be different.
+Even when leaders acknowledge that two team are dealing with somewhat different situations, human beings being human, there is a great temptation to start a conversation with "why is your metric X much lower than that other team?"
+The team now needs to explain that, well, things are different.
+Sometimes a team may not even know about that other team's circumstances, which makes the explanation more difficult and tempts the team to clutch at straws.
+At best this wastes time re-explaining something that is already known; at worst, people give up trying to explain and meet the yardstick via *gaming* the metric, which I will elaborate on later.

+### Substituting Human Judgment

 In most orgnisations, there are some functions whose value few people understand.
-This happens when the functions are needed for external, not internal, needs (e.g. the "Risk and Compliance" functions in regulated organisations); or when the functions are highly specialiazed (e.g. "Legal").
+This can happen, for instance, when the functions are needed for external and not internal needs (e.g. the "Risk and Compliance" functions in regulated organisations); or when the functions are highly specialiazed (e.g.
-When most business stakeholders do not understand the value they bring to the table. there are increasing calls to measure their value and contriution versus their costs.e
+"Legal").
+When most business stakeholders do not understand what a function does and how it does it, and trust between groups is low such that they are blaming others when they are not achieving their objectives, calls to measure the functions' contributions increase.
+The person accountable for a function may opt for using simple quantitative metrics to expose its contributions or performance, over the exhausting alternative of educating others on the value of the functio.

+This may not work as I described in the section "Money Talks!" in my [previous blog article].
+In such cases, metrics are needed.
+Your only recourse is to not make them onerous on your team and distract them from creating value.

+It is preferable that leaders and stakeholders either understand the function, or have reliable and trustworthy leaders to lead that function so they don't have to.
+It is even better to have a culture where if function A has a problem with function B, the team members of A feel it necessary and normal to have a conversation with the team B quickly, try to reconcile their objectives, discover if there are gaps in understanding, try to resolve them by increasing understanding if possible, and bring any irreconciliable differences to their leaders.
+Sometimes, dependent teams have goals that are mis-aligned, leading to friction.
+Mis-alignment in self-determined processes can be fixed by the teams themselves if their goals are aligned (or they can seek advice on the right compromise from leaders).
+Mis-alignment in *goals* is always the team's common leader's problem and responsibility (their job is to design an organisation with functions or business units that are workinng harmoniously, after all).
+The common leader should not allow themselves to get away with using metrics to paper over such problems.

+In some cases, there are functions whose goals, or at least KPIs, are *deliberately* not aligned.
+This can be necessary for implementing checks-and-balances.
+In such situations, it is necessary to explain the reasoning behind this repeatedly and constantly over implementing superficial performance metrics to demonstrate that the dependee function is satisfying the goals of the dependent function. **TODO**

+**TODO: personal anecdote -- SA goals vs Sales goals**

+### Metrics to Offset Human Biases and Blind Spots

 ### TODO: Metrics vs Data